 So it’s a message hidden in plain sight (this was used to send secret messages through mail which was often examined by the enemy).

 I wanted to use this concept somewhere in Game 2, but I felt having a single sheet with cut out windows would look too obvious.

 So, I cut that ‘normal’ sheet into nine equally-sized cards, placing on each symbols which would later be used to orient and match the cards over-top the sailor’s letter.
-This, I will never do again. 🙂 It was so complicated and difficult to do this but I’m really glad it worked, and players seem to get a kick out of it as well.

-On top of the letter, the nine cards could be placed in different combinations, in different locations, etc. to reveal separate messages.
+On top of that letter, the nine cards could be placed in different combinations, in different locations, etc. to reveal separate messages.
 Doing this allowed me to pack a lot of secret messages into one simple, ordinary-looking letter, and it also gave me the primary mechanic for this half of Game 2.

 The complexity of Game 2 is very high, but I didn’t want that to affect the player’s experience.

 This is really, really important to me.
 I think the vast majority of the complication and ‘inner workings’ of a game’s design should be on my side, creating a clean, seemingly-normal experience on the player’s side.
 It’s like a beautiful race car: elegant and clean externally, with a lot of complicated wizardry under the hood.